esp8266/Arduino/doc/esp8266wifi/station-class.rst

 Disable `DHCP <https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol>`__ client (Dynamic Host Configuration Protocol) and set the IP configuration of station interface to user defined arbitrary values.
 The interface will be a static IP configuration instead of values provided by DHCP.

-Note that to reenable DHCP, all three parameters as 0.0.0.0 (local_ip, gateway and subnet as ``INADDR_ANY``) must be passed back to config() and re-connecting is needed.
+Note that to reenable DHCP, all three parameters (local_ip, gateway and subnet) as IPv4 ``0U`` (= 0.0.0.0) must be passed back to config() and re-connecting is needed.

 .. code:: cpp

-    WiFi.config(local_ip, gateway, subnet)             (discouraged, insufficiently accurate, for Arduino API portability) WiFi.config(local_ip, gateway, subnet, dns1)
+    WiFi.config(local_ip, gateway, subnet)             (for Arduino API portability, discouraged as chosen defaults may not match the local network configuration)
+    WiFi.config(local_ip, gateway, subnet, dns1)
     WiFi.config(local_ip, gateway, subnet, dns1, dns2)